LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 ### Overfitting, Underfitting, and the bias-variance tradeoff
 Overfitted is when the model memorizes the noise and fits too closely to the training set.
 Good fit is a model that learns the training dataset and genernalizes well with the old out dataset.
 Underfitting is when it cannot establish the dominant trend within the data; as a result, in training errors and poor performance of the model.
 #### Overfitting:
-  1. High training error
+  1. High Train Accuracy
-  2. High test error
+  2. Low Test Accuracy
 #### Avoiding overfitting:
   1. Early stopping - stop the training before the model starts learning the noise within the model.
   2. Training with more data - adding more data will increase the accuracy of the modelor can help algorithms detect the signal better.